guillesotelo/down-detector/readme.md

 #### Installation

-First install gnupg and curl if they are not already available:
+First, install `gnupg` and `curl` if they are not already available:

 ```bash
 sudo apt-get install gnupg curl